 - problem of entrepreneur

-- problems of entrepreneurs in marketing
+- marketing problems of entrepreneur

-- problem of entrepreneur in marketing
+- the problem in marketing